KnightAR/fixed-width/README.md

 ## Todo

+- Allow casting to date with user-specified date format
 - Allow anonymous LineDefinitions, rather than requiring a dedicated class
 - Allow a callback for the ignore() function so you could dynamically choose whether to ignore certain fields?
 Not sure if that will be useful.